sourav4243/Phi-Saver/README.md

 pip install -r requirements.txt

 # Set up environment variables
-cp .env.example .env
+# Create a .env file with your Gemini API key
-# Edit .env and add your Hugging Face API key (get one for free at https://huggingface.co/settings/tokens)
+# Get one for free at https://aistudio.google.com/app/apikey

 # Run the server
 python app.py